My Year of Gulps!

 When I went solo bikepacking in Oman early in 2024 I noticed that being out of my comfort zone wasn’t as familiar as it used to be.

-I decided to do something about it.
+I decided to do something about it and embarked on a year of GULPS.

 These are 52 things that’ll take me into the unknown, uncertain and uncomfortable.
-It’s a mix of things, from trying new sports, to abseiling (I’m scared of heights) and more.
+It’s a mix of things, from trying new sports to abseiling (I’m scared of heights) and more.
 It began in July 2024 and is due to end in July 2025.

 My first Gulp was a sunrise-to-sunset walk in a part of the Royal National Park I hadn’t been to before.
 It was unplugged - no music, audiobooks or podcasts.
 Just enjoying the experience.